ModellingWebLab/WLDocs/README.md

 Models are linked to protocols via an ontology that lists common model variables, e.g. the major currents (INa, ICaL, IKr, etc.) and their maximum conductances.
 Currently, annotation happens by modifying the CellML files.

-**Point of action:** _Decide whether to keep annotations inside the CellML files or use an external mechanism._
+**Almost settled:** _Decide whether to keep annotations inside the CellML files or use an external mechanism._
 _We probably want to allow both, so add the ability to read/write separate files containing annotations, for increased flexibility._
 _For performance, we will probably want to cache all annotations of everything the Web Lab knows in a [triplestore](https://en.wikipedia.org/wiki/Triplestore) of some kind._